4 Minute Read

-Without this first step, your money goals won’t be accomplished.
+Without this first step, you won’t accomplish your money goals.
 Baby Step 1 teaches you to make saving a priority, and it gives you the cushion you need to stop using credit and start paying off debt.

-Lots of folks turned to the basics: good budgeting and cutting back on spending.
+Lots of folks confirmed Dave’s basics advice: have a good budget and cut back on spending.

 "When we first started, I thought, 'This will take forever!'"
-Joanie H. said in her post.
-“It took three weeks of staying at home, eating only at home, and sticking to a budget."
+Joanie H. said.
+"It took three weeks of staying at home, eating only at home, and sticking to a budget."

-Other posters had tricks to help them save, like stashing away every $5 bill they receive or squirreling away all dollar bills and loose change at the end of the day.
+Others had tricks like stashing away every $5 bill they received or saving all dollar bills and loose change at the end of the day.
 That might not add up to $1,000 in one month, but it sure can help you get there.

-Eating out was the top suggestion for cutting back on expenses, and many people advised wise spending in general.
+Avoiding dining out was the top suggestion for cutting back on expenses, and many people advised smart spending in general.

-"Use cash," Eve D. advised.
-“That really helps us see and feel our money."
+"Use cash," Eve D. said.
+"That really helps us see and feel our money."

 Bring in More Money

-One of Dave’s favorite ways to get some quick cash is to sell stuff, and Dave fans are on board!
+One of Dave’s favorite ways to get some quick cash is to sell stuff, and his fans are on board!

 "Garage sale, eBay or Craigslist!"
 Traci M. said.
 "Sell [stuff] to make money and get rid of things you don’t need!"

-Save Money By Making Phone Calls and Doing Paperwork
+Save Money by Making a Few Phone Calls

-Myra F. said she’s making the wise move of cashing out two whole-life insurance policies to knock out Baby Step 1.
-Not only will she get whatever cash is available from the policies, she’ll also save money on premiums by switching to term life insurance.
+Myra F. said she’s making the wise move of cashing out whole life insurance policies to knock out Baby Step 1.
+She’ll get whatever cash is available from the policies and save money on premiums by switching to term life insurance.

 Additionally, you might be able to save money each month by shopping around for better deals on life, health, home and auto insurance.

-Lots of people like Tana M. and Hillary F. said they were planning to use their income tax refunds to build their baby emergency funds.
-That’s a great use of this year’s refund, but if you’re consistently getting large refunds at tax time, you should change your tax withholding so you bring more money home in your paycheck.
-No waiting and no giving the government a free loan!
+A lot of people said they were planning to use their income tax refunds to build their emergency funds.
+That’s a great use of the year’s refund, but if you’re consistently getting large refunds at tax time, you should change your tax withholding so you bring more money home in your paycheck.
+That way there’s no waiting and no giving the government a free loan!

 Believe You Can Save Money Fast